mooncake199809/UFVL-Net/README.md

 ## Quick Start

-We provide *Test* code of ViT-MVT as follows:
+We provide *Test* code of UFVL-Net as follows:

 ### Test
 To test our trained models, you need to put the downloaded model in `./weights`.